Flumazenil: Medical uses

 Flumazenil benefits people who become excessively drowsy after use of benzodiazepines for either diagnostic or therapeutic procedures.

 Flumazenil has been used as an antidote in the treatment of benzodiazepine overdoses.
 It reverses the effects of benzodiazepines by competitive inhibition at the benzodiazepine (BZ) recognition site on the GABA/benzodiazepine receptor complex.

 Flumazenil has been effectively used to treat overdoses of non-benzodiazepine hypnotics, such as zolpidem, zaleplon and zopiclone (also known as the "Z-drugs").

 It may also be effective in reducing excessive daytime sleepiness while improving vigilance in primary hypersomnias, such as idiopathic hypersomnia.

 Flumazenil has also been used in hepatic encephalopathy.
 It may have beneficial short‐term effects in people with cirrhosis, but there is no evidence for long-term benefits.

 The onset of action is rapid, and effects are usually seen within one to two minutes.
 The peak effect is seen at six to ten minutes.
 The recommended dose for adults is 200 μg every 1–2 minutes until the effect is seen, up to a maximum of 3 mg per hour.
 It is available as a clear, colourless solution for intravenous injection, containing 500 μg in 5 mL.
 Additional doses may be needed within 20 to 30 minutes if evidence of oversedation reappears.

 It is not recommended for routine use in those with a decreased level of consciousness.

-In terms of drug enforcement initiatives, diversion control programs and required post-marketing surveillance of adverse events, orders for flumazenil may trigger a prescription audit to the search for benzodiazepine misuse and for clinically significant adverse reactions related to their use.